Upper Gastrointestinal Surgery

 Operations would include anti-reflux surgery for acid reflux (GORD) and hiatus hernia or the treament of achalasia.

-The diagnosis and management of diserase of the gall bladder, bile duct, liver, pancreas and spleen.
-The commonest contidion is gallstones which can give rise to various types of severe upper abdominal pain and a common diagnostic procedure in this area would be an ultrasound scan to make a diagnosis.
+The diagnosis and management of disease of the gall bladder, bile duct, liver, pancreas and spleen.
+The commonest condition is gallstones which can give rise to various types of severe upper abdominal pain and a common diagnostic procedure would be an ultrasound scan to make a diagnosis.

-The commonest operation is a cholecystectomy but others include bile duct exploration for stones and removal of the spleen for heamatological disorders.
+The most common operation is a cholecystectomy but others include bile duct exploration for stones and removal of the spleen for heamatological disorders.